DioptricDesign/dot-files/README.md

 # dot-files
-Configuration files for Zathura, Spacemacs, and Qute Browser.
+Configuration files for Zathura, Spacemacs, and Qutebrowser.